6 Unforeseen Dangers of Warehouse Work

 Tens of thousands of workers are injured in doing this type of work each year, so if you or a loved one has been hurt, know that you are not alone.
 Frequently, these injuries require medical treatment and at least some time missed at work to allow for recovery or attending medical appointments.

 Warehouse employees who are hurt during the course of performing their occupational duties may be entitled to pursue a claim for workers’ compensation benefits.
 With workers’ compensation benefits, your medical needs will be met and you will likely receive partial compensation for wages lost due to missed work time.

 Unfortunately, often people who file their workers’ compensation claims without an attorney end up being denied or having a longer process than those who do.
-To help your claim, contact Law Office of Sam Scudder, at (252) 222-0227 to speak with one of our Raleigh workers’ compensation attorneys about your filing or appeal.
+To help your claim, contact Law Office of Sam Scudder, at (252) 222-0227 to speak with one of our Morehead City workers’ compensation attorneys about your filing or appeal.